 In addition to sprinklers, Owen loves being in water.
 But, because there’s a huge drowning risk (especially now that Owen can unlock and open the front door…) we don’t want a large pool.
 So my parents typically buy Owen a smaller pool, or another type of water play toy, for his birthday.

 In the past we’ve had inflatable pools, but they don’t last.
 The chickens peck the edges and the barn cats scratch it and it deflates within a week.
 So I’m excited about the pool they got him this year.
-It has hard sides, and holds more water than the traditional “kiddie” pool.
+It’s a snapset pool with hard sides, and holds more water than the traditional “kiddie” pool.

 Big Bubble Balls

-My dad got the kids one of these, and they all loved them.
+My dad got the kids one of these bubble ball several years ago, and they all loved them.
 Owen enjoyed being inside and getting “bumped” by the other kids.

 Unfortunately one of my younger kids took it across our driveway and a rock popped it.
 But it is something we plan on getting another one of someday.